DAVID P. HELMBOLD

 David Helmbold and Manfred K. Warmuth.
 Learning Permutations with exponential weights in Journal of Machine Learning Research, vol. 10, pages 1687--1718, July 2009.
 (The conference version appeared in COLT 2007.)

-Selected Publications
+Additional Selected Publications

-Here is a list containing many of my publications.
+Here is a list containing many of my other publications.
 It includes work in the areas of Object Detection and Terrain classification, Computer Go, Boosting, On-line learning, Other learning theory, and Learning Applications, as well as some older work on Debugging of Parallel Programs and Parallel Algorithms.